Skip to content

 Subject Access Form (PDF)

-You have the right to be ‘forgotten’ which means you can ask use to delete or remove any personal data.
+You have the right to be ‘forgotten’ or erased which means you can ask us to delete or remove any personal data.
 There are reasons why we may not be able to remove your data.
 We are able to anonymise your data which allows for deletion of identifiable data.

 You have the right to have inaccurate or incomplete information we hold about you corrected.
 If you believe the information we hold about you is inaccurate or incomplete, please provide us with details and we will investigate and, where applicable, correct any inaccuracies.